-Alan Zhou is a partner at Global Law Office, based in Shanghai.
-His practice is focused in the areas of general corporate, transactions, compliance and risk control.
-As an expert on legal issues surrounding compliance, mergers and acquisitions in China, Mr Zhou has extensive experience in solving complex and challenging issues and advising on creative and strategic solutions.
-He has a particularly strong background in the life sciences and healthcare industry.
-As a participant or as an external counsel, Mr Zhou has been engaged by local authorities and industrial associations for advising on legislation and industrial standards in that industry, topics of which include online hospital, digital marketing, medical insurance reform, medical representative management, and other compliance matters.
-He worked with Boehringer Ingelheim China as general counsel for nine years, with responsibility for various legal matters, including general corporate, acquisitions and joint-venture formation, regulatory compliance, intellectual property and corporate restructure.
+Alan Zhou is a partner at Global Law Office based in Shanghai.
+His practice is focused on the areas of general corporate, transactions, compliance and risk control.
+As an expert on legal issues surrounding compliance and M&A in China, Mr Zhou has extensive experience in solving complex and challenging issues and advising on creative and strategic solutions.
+He has a particularly strong background in the life sciences and healthcare industries.
+As a participant or as an external counsel, Mr Zhou has been engaged by local authorities and industrial associations for advice on legislation and industrial standards relating to online hospitals, digital marketing, medical insurance reform, medical representative management and other compliance matters.